MeeFoundation/ecosystem/PDSes.md

 # Personal Data Stores/Services (PDSes)

 PDSes come in a variety of flavors.
 Some are commercial, others are open source.
-Some have an API to allow 3rd party developers to build apps on top of them.

 Missing information is displayed in cells with no values.
 Tables are in alphabetic order by the first column.